 Table 3.2 Two-dimensional array of each chromosome

-With the goal of the problem is to minimize the number of days that the invigilators have to go to school, we will initialize each individual with a solution that satisfied hard constraints in order to shorten the running time of the algorithm.
-With the above binary representation method we can help invigilator avoid viewing multiple exam subjects at the same shift, which removes the (1) constraint.
+Because our objective is to minimize the number of days that the invigilators have to go to school, we will initialize each individual with a solution that satisfied hard constraints in order to shorten the running time of the algorithm.
+With the above binary representation method, we can help invigilator avoid viewing multiple exam subjects at the same shift, which removes the (1) constraint.

-3.2.2 Individual adaptive function (Calculation)
+3.3.2 Individual adaptive function (Calculation)